qcydm/MSF-IDS/README.md

 self.parser.add_argument(
   "--dataroot",
   type=str,
-  default="Yourdataroot",
+  default="../CIC-ToN-IoT.pt",
 )
 ```
-You can change the path here to use your datasets.
+You can change the path at "default" to use your datasets.

 ### Training
 Run the training script to start the UNIDS training process: